yochaigal/cairn/adventures/conversions/raiders-of-wolfsea.md

 - Rejuvenation: If it has a phylactery, a destroyed lich gains a new body in 1d8 days, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the phylactery.

 ## Spells:
-- _Disintegrate_: range nearby, d20 damage to a non magical- creature or objects.
+- _Disintegrate_: d20 damage to a non magical-creatures or objects nearby.
 - _Animate Dead_: Create 1d6 skeletons or zombies from dead bodies (d6 HP).
 They mostly follow your orders until destroyed or dispelled.
 - _Cloudkill_: A cloud of poisonous vapors appears where you cast it and moves slowly away from the caster (unless affected by wind). d20 STR damage to any creature caught in the cloud.
 - _Dimension Door_: You instantly transfer the target from its current location to anywhere in sight.
-- _Thunderwave_: objects and creatures around you take d12 _blast_ damage and are pushed away if unsecured.
+- _Thunderwave_: Objects and creatures around you take d12 _blast_ damage and are pushed away if unsecured.
 Loud noise audible from a distance.